 To reflect this approach one can find in this document for each sub-detector a dedicated chapter concerning their questionnaire to the simulation in order to derive requirements and optimize the detector layout, see chapter 2.2, 2.3 and 2.4.
-Finally the overall tracking requirements for PANDA are summarized in terms of the most important figures of merit like track-, vertex- and momentum-resolutions taking into account a combined tracking system to which all tracking components contribute, see chapter 2.5.
+Finally the overall tracking requirements for PANDA are discussed, especially the topic of a combined tracking system to which all tracking components contribute is addressed, see chapter 2.5.